ibrutinib (Oral route)

 Uses For ibrutinib

-Ibrutinib is used to treat mantle cell lymphoma (MCL) and chronic lymphocytic leukemia (CLL) in patients who have received at least one previous treatment with another medicine.
+Ibrutinib is used to treat mantle cell lymphoma (MCL) and chronic lymphocytic leukemia (CLL) in patients who have received at least one previous treatment with another medicine. ibrutinib is also used to treat patients with CLL who carry a deletion in chromosome 17 (17p deletion), which is associated with poor responses to standard treatment for CLL.
 Ibrutinib interferes with the growth of cancer cells, which are eventually destroyed by the body.
 It is an antineoplastic agent (cancer medicine).

 ibrutinib is available only with your doctor's prescription.